 Yuko completed her bachelor’s degree in elementary school education at Tokyo Gakugei University, in Tokyo, Japan (2006).
-She earned a graduate degree in dance at Ochanomizu University, Tokyo (2009), and in January 2013, she completed a second master’s degree in dance at The College at Brockport.
+She earned a graduate degree in dance at Ochanomizu University, Tokyo (2009), and in January 2013, she completed a second master’s degree in dance at SUNY Brockport.

 The graduate program at Brockport was difficult, yet rewarding for Yuko: "It was an alpine training for me.
 My language barrier was challenging."
 With determination, Yuko studied hard for two years to be able to understand the English language.
 "I worked with English tutors at the Student Learning Center and friends in the dance department.
 Everyone was so supportive and helpful," she said.
 With guidance, she was able to improve her English speaking and writing skills.
 Yuko enjoyed many aspects of her studies here at the College, including the freedom of choosing classes, being able to study all points of her interests (performing, researching, choreographing and teaching) and the involvement in class discussion.

 The Department of Dance caters to those who enjoy the theory behind dance and are eager to embody new movement.
 Yuko was able to learn about dance scholars and to experience the connection between the practice and theory of dance.
 She credits three of her professors – Kevin Warner, Juanita Suarez and William "Bill" Evans – with her success at Brockport.